 You can also complement your expertise in food sciences with, for example, studies in food development, food safety, food research and analysis, economics, marketing, sustainable food production, microbiology, biotechnology or nutrition.

-See more detailed content of the degree with course descriptions from Instructions for Students pages.
+See more detailed content of the degree with module and course descriptions from Instructions for Students pages.